Xerxes3rd/ColorduinoScrollerLibrary/README.md

 ColorduinoScrollerLibrary
 =========================

 A add on library for the GFX Library by Adafruit and the Colorduino GFX Library by DinoTools

-Author: Zane Carter                                                                                         Co-Author/Major Modifier: Jack Broadway
+-Author: Zane Carter                                                                                         -Co-Author/Major Modifier: Jack Broadway

 Features
 ========